-(1) An employee who has a child under one and a half years of age shall be granted additional breaks for feeding the child.
+(1) An employee who has a child under one and a half years of age shall be granted additional breaks for feeding a child.
 The employee shall in good time inform the employer of the necessity for such breaks.

 (2) Breaks of not less than 30 minutes for feeding a child shall be granted not less than every three hours.
 If an employee has two or more children under one and a half years of age, a break of at least one hour shall be granted.
-The employer shall determine the length of breaks after consultation with employee representatives.

-When determining the procedure for granting a break, the wishes of the relevant employees shall be taken into consideration as far as possible.
+The employer shall determine the length of breaks after consultation with the representatives of employees.
+When determining the procedures for granting a break, the wishes of the respective employee shall be taken into consideration as far as possible.